Chereti (woreda)

+Jarati is considered older and more established than several other Somali Regional towns such as Dhagaxbuur and Qabridahare.

 Overview

 The altitude of this woreda ranges from 750 to 1700 meters above sea level.
 Other rivers in Chereti include the Mena and the Weyib.
 As of 2008, Chereti has 62 kilometers of all-weather gravel road and 440 kilometers of community roads; in which around 8.69% of the total population has access to drinking water.

 Flooding was reported in Chereti in May 2006, which destroyed around 9 villages and displaced more than 870 households.
 More than 4,500 shoats were also reported drowned by the flooding.

 Major towns in Chereti include:- Hara-arba, Habal-allan, Gurro, Bardumey, Iligdheere & Dukanle.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 94,295, of whom 53,341 are men and 40,954 women.
 While 5,152 or 5.46% are urban inhabitants, a further 53,715 or 56.97% are pastoralists.
 99.3% of the population said they were Muslim.
 The majority of the inhabitants belong to Dhawed sub clan of Gaadsan (Dir).